Chemical castration: South Africa

 In July 2022, a proposed policy of chemical castration for rapists was introduced at the national policy conference of the ruling party, the African National Congress, by the party's Women's League.

 Americas

 Argentina

 In March 2010, Guillermo Fontana of CNN reported that officials in Mendoza, a province in Argentina, approved the use of voluntary chemical castration for rapists, in return for reduced sentences.

 United States

-In 1966, John Money became the first American to employ chemical castration by prescribing medroxyprogesterone acetate (MPA) as a treatment for a "Bisexual transvestite with pedophiliac homosexual incest" who was in 'treatment' after their wife informed Money about them having sexually abused their 6-year-old son.
-The drug has thereafter become a mainstay of chemical castration in America.
-Despite having been extensively used in the United States for the purpose of decreasing sexual impulses, the drug has never been approved by the FDA for use as a treatment for sexual offenders.
+In 1966, psychologist John Money became the first in the U.S. to employ chemical castration by prescribing medroxyprogesterone acetate (MPA) as a treatment for a "bisexual transvestite with pedophiliac homosexual incest" in treatment after their wife informed Money about them having sexually abused their 6-year-old son.
+The drug has thereafter become a mainstay of chemical castration in the U.S. Despite having been extensively used in the U.S. for the purpose of decreasing sexual impulses, the drug has never been approved by the FDA for use as a treatment for sexual offenders.